May Day: A History of May 1st

 The English also marked the beginning of summer on May 1.

-The local tradition, which in some places continues to this day, was for a ‘Maypole’ to be erected in a central part of the town or village.
-Young children would then dance around the pole, while folk songs were played, gradually wrapping it up in brightly coloured ribbons.
+The local tradition, which in some places continues to this day, was for a ‘Maypole’ to be erected in a central part of the town.
+Brightly dressed children would dance around the pole, accompanied by folk music, gradually wrapping it in coloured ribbons.

 The symbolic meaning of the Maypole has been much debated.

 In most places where May 1 was celebrated, the tradition continued even after the spread of Christianity replaced the pagan gods.
-The celebration of the start of summer was too entrenched in local custom, and so continued for hundreds of years, in a secular form.
+The celebration of the start of summer was entrenched in local custom, and continued for hundreds of years in a secular form.

 In many places it was a public holiday as well.
 A rare free day, in a time of long work hours, and hard labour.